Update: The deadline for making IRA contributions for tax year 2020 has been extended to May 17, 2021.

 What Is A Traditional Retirement Plan?

 Traditional retirement plans can be individual retirement accounts (IRAs) or 401(k)s.
-Traditional retirement plans allow you to contribute pre-tax dollars to an account.
+These tax-deferred retirement plans allow you to contribute pre-tax dollars to an account.
 With a traditional IRA or 401(k), you only pay taxes on your investments when you withdraw from the account.

 Non-traditional retirement plans can include Roth 401(ks) and IRAs, for which you pay taxes on funds before contributing them to the account.